ray-project/ray/doc/source/serve/monitoring.md

 :::{note}
 Ray Serve expects unique request id to be able to track the request across the system.
 If the request id is not set, Ray Serve will generate an unique request id for each request.
-If the client re-uses a request id, Ray Serve won't be able to distinguish between the requests and will continue to use the same request id for logging.
+If the client re-uses a request id, Ray Serve will still honor the duplicated request id in logs, which may make it difficult to track which request is which.
 :::

 (serve-logging-loki)=